Last Updated on March 20, 2023 by Dominique de Merteuil

 Personally, I do love an all-red ensemble a la Count Dracula in Copolla’s version of Bram Stoker’s ‘Dracula’, or the Countess in American Horror Story, ‘Hotel’.

-Do you see what both outfits have in common, except for the colour?
+Do you see what both outfits have in common?

 Both, the coat in the picture on the left, as well as the dress on the right, are very long, sweeping the floor in a very dramatic fashion.

-The Queen Nail Polish from Besame is a must-have for any stylish Vintage Goth Queen.
+The Besame nail polish and lipstick are a must-have for any stylish Vintage Goth Queen.

 If in Doubt, Wear a Red Lipstick